llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

 maintainer to reach out to, a lead maintainer is always a good choice to reach out to.

-All contributors to the LLVM Project are eligible to be a maintainer.
+All contributors with commit access to the LLVM Project are eligible to be a maintainer.
 However, we are looking for people who can commit to:

     * engaging in their responsibilities the majority of the days in a month,
     * ensuring that they, and the community members they interact with, abide by